3liz/docker-qgis-build/README.md

 make build
 ```

-By default, create en build environment for ubuntu 18.04 bionic.
+By default, create en build environment for ubuntu 20.04.

 To build another environment use the `IMAGE` and `VERSION` variables: